Milwaukee Women's Center

 Contact the Milwaukee Women's Center at 414-671-6140 to learn more about our services or to speak to a domestic violence crisis counselor 24/7.

 The Milwaukee Women’s Center’s clients are, by majority, racial and ethnic minorities who have very low or no income, and who reside in Milwaukee County.
-A demographic break-down is as follows:
+Here's who we served in 2016:

-• 85% live near or below the Federal poverty level
+• Almost all live near or below the federal poverty level

 See for Yourself